 Other intangible assets are stated at acquisition cost, less accumulated amortization and impairment losses, when applicable.
 Intangible assets consist mainly of assets which represent the capacity to generate economic benefits from companies acquired based on relationships with customers and suppliers, software and others.
+Software development expenditures are capitalized when all aspects of the standard are met, in particular, the technical feasibility of completing the asset so that it is available for use.

 Intangible assets with definite useful lives are amortized taking into consideration their actual use or a method that reflects their consumption of economic benefits.
 The net book value of intangible assets is impaired immediately to its recoverable value when the residual balance exceeds the recoverable amount (Note 2.8).